-VCSEL arrays are widely used in off-detector data transmission in high-energy physics.
+VCSEL arrays are widely used in off-detector data transmission.
 The first implementation of VCSEL arrays for on-detector application is in the optical links of the ATLAS pixel detector.
 The experience from the operation has been quite positive despite failures in the optical readout system [1].
 Modern VCSELs are humidity tolerant and hence no special precautions are needed.
 The ATLAS experiment plans to continue the use of VCSEL arrays in a new layer of the pixel detector, the insertable barrel layer (IBL), to be installed in the initial phase of the LHC luminosity upgrade.

 In response, we have designed an ASIC for possible use in the IBL project.
 The ASIC is a 12-channel VCSEL array driver capable of operating up to 5 Gb/s per channel.
 We will present some measurements of the characteristics of the ASIC below.
-We have also modified the design for operation at 10 Gb/s per channel and some preliminary design will be presented.
+We have also modified the design for operation at 10 Gb/s per channel and the preliminary design will be presented.

-2. Results from a 5 Gb/s VCSEL array driver
+2. Results from a 5 Gb/s VCSEL Array Driver

 The VCSEL array driver ASIC is designed to operate at speed up to 5 Gb/s.
 The planned operating speed for the IBL optical link is 160 Mb/s but we designed the ASIC to operate at much higher speed to gain experience in the design of a high-speed array driver.
-The ASIC was fabricated in a 130 nm CMOS process to enhance the radiation-hardness [2].
-All circuitry was designed following test results and guidelines from CERN on radiation tolerant design in the 130 nm process used [3].
-The ASIC is an improved version of the driver designed with a 250 nm CMOS process for use in the optical links [4] of the installed pixel detector of the ATLAS experiment.
+The ASIC was fabricated in a commercial 130 nm CMOS process to enhance the radiation-hardness.
+All circuitry was designed following test results and guidelines from CERN on radiation tolerant design in the 130 nm process used [2].
+The ASIC is an improved version of the driver designed with a 250 nm CMOS process for use in the optical links [3] of the installed pixel detector of the ATLAS experiment.
 Several improvements were incorporated into the new ASIC taking advantage of experience gained from building and operating the first array-based optical links and will be detailed below.

 Each ASIC contains eight low voltage differential signal (LVDS) receivers to receive the data from the front-end electronics.
 A block diagram of the ASIC is shown in Figure 1.
-The received LVDS signal is converted in the driver stage into a current sufficient to drive a
+The received LVDS signal is converted in the driver stage into a current sufficient to drive a VCSEL.

-VCSEL.
 The amplitude of the modulation current in each driver is controlled via an 8-bit DAC.
 There is also a single 8-bit DAC to set the bias currents of all of the channels simultaneously.
-In addition, there are four spare drivers with associated 8-bit DACs that can receive the LVDS signal from any of the eight LVDS receivers via a switching network.
-This allows the received LVDS signal to be transmitted via one of the four spare VCSEL channels should a VCSEL in one of inner eight channels become non-operational.
+When connected to a commercial VCSEL array fabricated by ULM Photonics [4], the ASIC delivers up to 13.5 mA of modulation current and up to 4 mA of bias current.
+We have included four spare drivers with associated 8-bit DACs that can receive the LVDS signal from any of the eight LVDS receivers via a switching network.
+This allows the received LVDS signal to be transmitted via one of the four spare VCSEL channels should a VCSEL in one of eight inner channels become non-operational.
 To enable operation in case of a failure in the communication link to the receiver array ASIC, we have included a power on reset circuit that will set the modulation current in the VCSEL to 9 mA on top of a bias current of 1 mA upon power up with no signal steering.